dylan-lang/dylan-programming-book/source/func.rst

 The restrictions on a generic function’s parameter list have to do with parameter-list congruency and keyword-argument checking in generic function calls.
-For more information, see Sections `See Parameter-list congruence <func.htm#18741>`_ and `See Keyword-argument checking <func.htm#40180>`_.
+For more information, see Sections `Parameter-list congruence <func.htm#18741>`_ and `Keyword-argument checking <func.htm#40180>`_.

 Value declarations